rossdederer/KWantera/README.md

 ## Features
 * This project Utitlizes <b>Angular 2</b> built with <b>Typescript</b>.
+* The application was building us <b>Mongo</b>.
+If you want to connect the application to your own mongoDB, adjust the URL variable under /server/server.js.
+I have it pointing to my local DB on my network.
 * right click to zoom onto any date range to view a more detailed view.
 Highcharts has <b>interactive x-axis zooming</b> built in by passing the object a zoom type
 ```javascript